Use of Environmentally Preferred Materials

 Lenovo is proud to be an industry leader in using post-consumer recycled content (PCC) plastics in the manufacture of new computer and monitor products.
 Lenovo uses PCC in its notebooks, desktops, workstations, monitors, and options.

-Lenovo started using PCC in selected monitors in early 2007 and today uses PCC across all PC product categories, including in all Lenovo ThinkPad Edge notebooks and ThinkVision monitors.
-Currently, all ThinkPad Edge notebooks contain at least 10% post-consumer recycled content.
+Lenovo started using PCC in selected desktops and monitors in early 2007 and today uses PCC across all PC product categories, including in all Lenovo desktops, AIOs, workstations, notebooks, visuals, options and servers.
+Currently, almost all ThinkPad Edge notebooks and ThinkPad L notebooks contain at least 10% post-consumer recycled content.
 Many Lenovo commercial desktops use significant amounts of PCC, including the ThinkCentre M92p Tiny (39%), the ThinkCentre M92p and M82 Tower (42%), and the ThinkCentre M92p and M82 Small Form Factors (36%).

-Lenovo expanded the use of PCC to workstations and desktops in late 2007.
+Lenovo explores every possibility to use PCC as much as possible, especially in ThinkPad products.
 In October 2009, Lenovo introduced the ThinkPad SL410 and SL510 notebook models, both of which contain greater than 10% net PCC.
 Lenovo continues to expand its emphasis on green design with the ThinkPad L Series.
 The LCD cover, palm rests, and top and bottom cases of these notebooks use up to 30% PCC from sources such as used office water jugs and IT equipment.
-The L512 ThinkPad contains 18% net PCC, making it the industry’s highest amount of PCC in a notebook.
+The L512 ThinkPad contains 18% net PCC.
 Each ThinkPad L Series notebook diverts the equivalent of 10 plastic water bottles from going to landfill.
+ThinkPad has also succeeded in using PCC in very thin walls of battery packs.
+Also the ThinkPad Ultra Dock, ThinkPad Pro Dock, and ThinkPad Basic Dock are using PCC as well.

 To learn more about Lenovo's use of recycled content materials, please read Lenovo's white paper on this topic.